Graham · Central Highlands

 - How hard is Leana Mhor?

-- Leana Mhor is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 13km with 554m of ascent and takes most walkers 4-6 hours.
+- We grade Leana Mhor at 4/5, which puts it in challenging territory.
+The usual route is around 13km with 554m of climbing; allow 4-6 hours.
 Terrain: Wet sphagnum, deep peat hags and standing water dominate the approach — gaiters or rubber boots are not optional.

-- Where do I park for Leana Mhor?
+- Where should I park to climb Leana Mhor?

-- Standard parking is at NN323872 near Fort William.
+- Standard parking is at NN323872.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 - The standard good-weather months for Leana Mhor are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.